The Ultimate Guide to Green Travel: Reduce Your Footprint

 Ah Gen Y, look at us go!

-This same generation also has a tendency to be very vocal about our opinions which sees us cry out the only way we know how – on Facebook and other social media channels.
-There’s been a big push lately (or push back) by individuals calling out big businesses and corporations for their abhorrent carbon footprints (and rightfully so) – claiming they don’t give a damn about us – the little people – or the world we live in.
+This same generation also tends to be very vocal about our opinions, which sees us cry out the only way we know how – on Facebook and other social media channels.
+There’s been a big push lately (or push back) by individuals calling out big businesses and corporations for their abhorrent carbon footprints (and rightfully so) – claiming they don’t care about us – the little people – or the world we live in.
 We scream and shout about the injustice of it all and how soon the earth will be destroyed by the unnecessary pollution being produced and vomited into the atmosphere with no one to be held accountable.

 But the simple truth is that most of these same individuals are hypocrites.
-Often we don’t realise that we too are part of the problem; flying or driving all over the world, loading our suitcases with hair dyers/straighteners/curlers, making uninformed decisions about how we travel, what we eat and where it comes from, taking a backseat to the multitude of conservation efforts open to us – to name a few.
+Often, we don’t realize that we, too, are part of the problem; flying or driving all over the world, loading our suitcases with hair dyers/straighteners/curlers, making uninformed decisions about how we travel, what we eat, and where it comes from, taking a backseat to the multitude of conservation efforts open to us – to name a few.

 We forget or are simply too naïve to realize that there are things we can be doing right here on the ground (or in the air) to reduce our own carbon footprint.
 By committing to green travel and doing our part to make the world a better, greener place, we actually can make a difference, a small yet positive difference.
 With nearly 1 billion tourists hopscotching their way around the globe every year, the importance of minimizing our individual impact on the earth has never been more prevalent.
 And besides, what better way to reinforce and strengthen your argument than by living by your convictions?